-5.4 Policy Coherence and Interlinkages
+5.4 Policy coherence and interlinkages

 Multi-stakeholder and cross-sectoral engagement in policy development and implementation is a key prerequisite for policy coherence.
 Such engagement helps in mainstreaming the different dimensions of sustainable development and the consideration of synergies across SDGs.
 Ghana's medium-term national development policy framework (2018-2021) was prepared through participatory processes, principally through the engagement of Cross-Sectoral Planning Groups (CSPGs) comprising representatives of the public sector, private sector, civil society, academia, the media, think-tanks, faith-based organisations and other identifiable groups.
 Sectoral policies are typically developed through participatory processes and programmes to address critical challenges that are multi-dimensional in nature.
-For example, in tackling the menace of illegal small-scale mining which has been destroying forests and polluting water bodies, an Inter-ministerial Committee on Illegal Mining (IMCIM) was established.
-The Committee developed the Multilateral Mining Integration Project (MMIP), which is a multi-sectoral action plan that addresses the root causes of unsustainable small-scale mining.
+For example, in tackling the menace of illegal small-scale mining which has been destroying forests and polluting water bodies, an Inter-ministerial Mining Integration Project (MMIP), which is a multi-sectoral action plan that addresses the root causes of unsustainable small-scale mining.

 There is a growing recognition that a different approach will be required in integrating the sustainability principles in tackling development issues.
-For instance, "closing the loop" in sanitation and waste-water management (with a focus on recovery and reuse) can produce benefits including food and water security, climate mitigation, as well as opportunities for livelihoods and businesses.
+For instance, "closing the loop" in sanitation and wastewater management (with a focus on recovery and reuse) can produce benefits including food and water security, climate mitigation, as well as opportunities for livelihoods and businesses.
 Similarly, tackling solid waste goes beyond the traditional linear focus on collecting and dumping it.
-Ghana's Ministry of Environment, Science, Technology and Innovation (MESTI) is piloting the use of a multi-stakeholder Waste Recovery Platform in partnership with UNDP to promote a change in mindset, bring different government agencies to address data and policy issues.
+Ghana's Ministry of Environment, Science, Technology and Innovation (MESTI) is piloting the use of a multistakeholder Waste Recovery Platform in partnership with UNDP to promote a change in mindset, bring different government agencies to address data and policy issues.
 It also encourage investment in waste recovery and job creation, including integration of informal sector actors in formal waste value chains.